MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

 ## Tradeoffs

-Investing in powerful commercial tools can be costly, so ensure that you choose the appropriate tools to meet your requirements.
+Investing in powerful commercial tools can be costly, so choose the appropriate tools to meet your requirements.

 ## Related links